 Building insurance – It’s advisable to take out building insurance to protect you from the unexpected.

 Renovations – If you already have plans to renovate your new home, consider these in your overall goal amount.

 Maintenance – If your new property requires some work before you move in, it’s essential to factor these into your budget.

 The majority of first-time buyers will usually find themselves in one of two arrangements: living with parents or family members or renting temporary accommodation.

 Those living with family often have a good deal and can save up more at a faster rate since family members may not ask for as much, if any, rent compared to actual landlords.
 If you're lucky enough to live near your parents and your workplace, it could make sense to move back to the family home for a year when saving for your own property.
 It's not everyone's cup of tea, but it could be well worth it in the long run.

 If you can't get away with moving back in with your parents, it’s still possible to adjust your living situation to help you save.

 Downsizing or moving in with other people is a big change, but finding a smaller place in a cheaper area could significantly reduce your monthly outgoings.
 Moving will have a knock-on effect, however.
 Check if extra commute costs or increasing council tax bands could actually outweigh any savings from rent.

 A less drastic option is to start making smaller changes to your monthly expenses.
 One of the most satisfying ways to do this is by switching your outgoing bills to cheaper providers.

-Energy - Use a price comparison site to explore cheaper energy tariffs in your area.
-Although, this may not be possible for those renting with bills included.
+Energy – Use a price comparison site to explore cheaper energy tariffs in your area.
+However, this may not be possible for those renting with bills included.
 Also, most providers will have an early-exit fee for cutting your contract short; check that this doesn’t balance out the amount you’ll be saving.